Free Online Microsoft Training

 • By default when Microsoft Excel starts the user is displayed with a new blank workbook.

-• A Workbook contains one (1) worksheets by default.
+• A Workbook contains one (1) worksheet by default.

 • A Worksheet is a single sheet or page containing rows, columns and cells.